jtanderson2/fortinet-lab/README.md

 The default **VM Network** port group is used for managing the ESXi host and extending the home management LAN to the virtual machines.

 Additional port groups are created for each lab VLAN as needed.
-These are configured as VLAN trunks and connected to the internal switch on the **FGT100**, allowing the FortiGate to handle VLAN tagging and routing for lab segments.
+These are trunked on the connection towards the internal switch on the **FGT100**, allowing the FortiGate to handle VLAN tagging and routing for lab segments.

 ### FortiGate Internal Switch